Deltares-research/DHYDROGUI/documents/PluginsAnalysis/D3DFMIQ-858_FMSuite.FlowFM/D3DFMIQ-858_FMSuite.FlowFM_analysis.md

 * Ensure that all other files referenced by the mdu but not written in the GUI are copied.
 * Ensure that all other `File` classes are called.
-* Write the mdu-file and the properties itself, by interacting with the file system.
+* Write the mdu file and the properties itself, by interacting with the file system.

 For reading it has the following responsibilities:

-* Reading the mdu-file and the contained properties itself, by interacting with the file system, and interpreting the values.
+* Reading the mdu file and the contained properties itself, by interacting with the file system, and interpreting the values.
 This includes some backward compatibility, by mapping values to newer values and keeping unknown properties.
 * Setting all the output time properties.
-* Ensuring that all other File read classes are called.
+* Ensuring that all other `File` read classes are called.

 This set of responsibilities is too large, and violates the single responsibility principle.
 In order to improve the separation of concerns, each of these